ConesaLab/SQANTI3/README.md

 (4) You also need to install [gtfToGenePred](https://bioconda.github.io/recipes/ucsc-gtftogenepred/README.html) that seems to have some issues with Python 3.7 (or openssl) when installed though conda.
-At this point, the easiest solution is to download it from [UCSC Download Page](http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/) and add it to the `SQANTI3/utilities` folder (and give it execute permissions) or to your `PATH` variable:
+At this point, the easiest solution is to download it from [UCSC Download Page](http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/) and add it to the `SQANTI3/utilities` folder (and give it execute permissions) or to your `PATH` variable.
+For Linux, users we have already done that for you, you can skip this step.
+If you are planning to run SQANTI3 in a mac machine, please remove the `utilities/gtfToGenePred` script and download the mac version from [here](https://hgdownload.soe.ucsc.edu/admin/exe/macOSX.x86_64/).

 ```
 wget http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/gtfToGenePred -P <path_to>/SQANTI3/utilities/